4e6anenk0/settings_provider/README.md

 ## Getting started

-The `settings_provider` library implements several concepts that are familiar to both Flutter developers.
+The `settings_provider` library implements several concepts that are familiar to Flutter developers.
 Let's get acquainted with the concept of the library in a little more detail.

 The `settings_provider` separates settings into local settings (delegated to the Shared Preference storage or other local storage) and and equivalent current session settings.
 The `settings_provider` tries to keep settings synchronized between these levels.
 For this, the entire configuration is described in `Property()` objects, which are immutable, constant and declarative.
 Also, `settings_provider` automatically creates the required settings both locally (optionaly) and in the current session.